This blog explains how to stop skin crawling feelings, its causes, symptoms, risk factors, management & the best homeopathic medicines for its cure.

 Symptoms of skin crawling can vary depending on the underlying cause of the sensation.

-In cases where skin crawling is related to medication or drug use, and symptoms may include changes in mood, behavior, or cognition.
+In cases where skin crawling is related to medication or drug use, and symptoms may include changes in mood, behaviour, or cognition.
 People may experience hallucinations, delusions, or paranoia.
-Other physical symptoms may include sweating, tremors,
+Other physical symptoms may include sweating, tremors, or muscle stiffness.

 Risk Factors For Skin Crawling Feeling: